jayeshnair29/codeandcrate/_posts/2025-09-18-amazon-great-indian-festival-deals-to-watch.md

 <div style="display: flex; flex-wrap: wrap; align-items: center; margin-bottom: 2rem;">
   <div style="flex: 1; min-width: 200px; margin-right: 1.5rem;">
     Realme has been killing it in the audio space, and the Air 7 Pro are their premium contenders.
-They're currently listed at **₹5,499** (down from an original price of ₹7,999), but Amazon is teasing **discounts of up to 60%** on earbuds.
+They're currently listed at Rs 5,499 (down from an original price of Rs 7,999), but Amazon is teasing <strong>discounts of up to 60%</strong> on earbuds.
 If this is true, these could drop to an unbelievable price.
 For high-quality sound and features, this is the one to watch.
     <div class="text-center my-4">
       <a href="https://amzn.to/4mjhAvV" class="btn btn-dark" target="_blank" rel="noopener sponsored">Add to Cart on Amazon</a>
     </div>